 A National Tradition

 This page was originally part of 2022's May is Preservation Month, a celebration of historic places and the people pouring their time, energy, and resources into protecting places they care about, often without recognition.
-Preservation Month 2022 was for them—a national high-five to everyone doing the great work of saving places in hopes that it will inspire and empower others to do the same.
+Preservation Month is for them—a national high-five to everyone doing the great work of saving places in hopes that it will inspire and empower others to do the same.

 The Italianate style was a reaction to the rigidly formal, classical architecture that had dominated American buildings since the early 18th century.
 Taking its cues from Italian Renaissance architecture, this style dominates Ann Arbor's downtown commercial districts along Main, W. Liberty, and Washington.
 The cube shape is dominant for most residences although “high style" Italianate often features towers or cupolas.